leomissing/VocalShift/designdoc/designdoc.md

 Target variable is a song with a vocal track replaced by different artist

 #### 2.3.3.
 Data
+The data are blocks linking audio tracks annotated with song lyrics and emotion metadata.

 #### 2.3.4.
 Data preparation